vscode-elements/elements/docs-src/components/vscode-form-group/api.md

 ---
 layout: component.njk
-title: FormRow
+title: FormGroup
 tags: api
-component: vscode-form-row
+component: vscode-form-group
 ---

 <!-- This file is auto-generated.
 Do not edit! -->

-# VscodeFormRow
+# VscodeFormGroup

 ## Properties